 A different picture emerges when one looks at our comparison using chromatin data; i.e., ChIP-seq signals on our consistent set of brain enhancers.
 It shows that the chromatin levels are indistinguishable between brain and other tissues (Figure xxx).
-Thus, the gene expression difference, in a sense, in brain cannot be simply attributed to that chromatin, but potentially be driven by more complex gene regulatory mechanisms involving enhancers.
-In addition, the expression differences that we're looking at are those confined to known canonical regions such as protein-coding genes, however people have previously remarked about the tremendous amount of transcriptional diversity in intergenic and noncoding regions.
+Thus, the gene expression difference, in a sense, in brain cannot be simply attributed to that chromatin, but potentially be driven by more complex gene regulatory mechanisms involving enhancers.[[too strong]] In addition, the expression differences that we're looking at are those confined to known canonical regions such as protein-coding genes, however people have previously remarked about the tremendous amount of transcriptional [[discuss]]diversity in intergenic and noncoding regions.
 Thus, we tried to get a sense of this looking at the overall level of transcript diversity across the entire genome.
 In terms of protein-coding genes, it has been previously known that testes tends to have the most transcriptional diversity (Figure SYYY sat’d for genes).
 However, when we shift to non-coding and unannotated regions, we find that brain does stand out to some degree in having more transcriptional diversity than most other tissues.
 This transcriptional diversity tends to increase with the number of samples (Figure xxx sat’d).

 VI.
 QTL analysis (598)